Paco Catholic School: History

-The Founding of Paco
+Founding of Paco

 As early as 1580, the early Franciscan missionaries founded the town of Dilao (now known as Paco), located on the left side of the Pasig River, bounded by Pandacan on the North, Santa Ana on the East Southeast, Malate on the South and Ermita on the West.
-Ten years later, Parroquia de Dilao was established with Rev. Fray Juan de Pama as its first parish priest.
+Ten years later, Parroquia de Dilao was established with Juan de Pama as its first parish priest.

 In 1762 the parish was relocated near the Pasig River and years later, the Franciscan Superior Governor incorporated the two smaller towns of Santiago and Peña de Francia (Peñafrancia) with the existing parish.
 The expanded parish was then transferred where the present Peñafrancia church now stands.
 Finally, the Franciscan Superior Governor ordered that the new town be called San Fernando De Dilao.

-Fr.
-Fray Fernando de la Concepcion Perdigon who was appointed parish priest in 1809 then started the construction of a concrete church which was completed in 1814.
+Fernando de la Concepcion Perdigon who was appointed parish priest in 1809 then started the construction of a concrete church which was completed in 1814.

-The CICM Missionaries Era
+CICM Missionaries era

 After the Spanish Franciscans left in 1900 the Archdiocese of Manila entrusted the parish to the Belgian Scheut Missionaries popularly known as the CICM (Congregatio Immaculati Cordis Mariae) otherwise known as the Congregation of the Immaculate Heart of Mary that managed the parish from F70060 to 1984.

-Fr.
 Raymond Esquenet was the first CICM to be appointed parish priest of Paco by the Belgian Superior of the Order.
-He took over the management of the parish in October 1908 with Fr.
-Maurice Lefebvre as his assistant.
+He took over the management of the parish in October 1908 with Maurice Lefebvre as his assistant.
 Since the last Spanish-built church in the present site was destroyed and completely burned during the Spanish–American War in February 1899, the parishioners had to go to a small chapel in the corner of J. Zamora and Canonigo streets (now Quirino Avenue Extension) for church services for the next nine years.

-Meantime, Fr.
-Esquenet made use of a small chapel in Peñafrancia which became an extension of the parish and where he started a small school for about 50 children.
+Meantime, Esquenet made use of a small chapel in Peñafrancia which became an extension of the parish and where he started a small school for about 50 children.

-After Fr.
-Esquenet was assigned to another parish in Lipa, Batangas in September 1912, Fr.
-Godfried (Godofredo) Aldenhuijsen, popularly known as Father Godo, took over the parish.
-Aside from parish work, Fr.
-Godofredo continued what Fr.
-Esquenet had started – educating the young in his small chapel.
+After Esquenet was assigned to another parish in Lipa, Batangas in September 1912, Godfried (Godofredo) Aldenhuijsen, popularly known as Father Godo, took over the parish.
+Aside from parish work, Aldenhuijsen continued what Esquenet had started – educating the young in his small chapel.